-At Trapp & Geller, our nursing home negligence attorneys are dedicated advocates for injured and abused elders in the Chicago area and throughout Illinois.
-Over more than 30 years, we have obtained many millions in compensation for clients who have suffered serious injuries and families who have lost loved ones due to injuries, neglect or wrongful death at nursing homes.
+At Trapp & Geller, our nursing home negligence attorneys are dedicated advocates for injured and abused elderly in the Chicago area and throughout Illinois.
+For more than 30 years, we have obtained millions in compensation for clients who have suffered serious injuries and families who have lost loved ones due to injuries, neglect or wrongful death at nursing homes.

 When we place family members in nursing homes or long-term care centers, we expect the institution to care for their needs and protect them from harm.
 Sadly, in many cases, nursing homes fail in their obligations, and elderly residents are left to suffer serious injuries and even wrongful death.

 Whatever the cause of nursing home neglect, the injuries cause elderly residents to live their days in pain and fear, when they should be enjoying peace and comfort and personal attention.
 Our Chicago personal injury attorneys are committed to protecting the rights of the injured and obtaining fair and just compensation for our clients.